Trove Tuesday – Hong Sip of Cavendish

 One of the great things about the Facebook group “I’ve Lived in Hamilton, Victoria”, is you just never know what is going to turn up.

-In 1869, Hong Sip, a cook, married local girl Margaret Moran.
+In 1869, a cook, Hong Sip, married a local girl, Margaret Moran.
 The Cavendish correspondent was unsure of the name of Hong Sip’s bride, but unlike him, I have access to marriage records.
-He did, however, write a lovely account of the occasion and displayed a very optimistic outlook about the acceptance of Interracial marriages.
+However, he wrote a lovely account of the occasion and displayed a very optimistic outlook about accepting Interracial marriages.

 [No heading].
 (1869, April 19).
 Illustrated Australian News for Home Readers (Melbourne, Vic. : 1867 - 1875), p.
 90. Retrieved February 9, 2014, from http://nla.gov.au/nla.news-page5732859

-Just to follow-up, I also found this reference to Hong Sip, know as John, after his death in 1885.
+To follow-up, I also found this reference to Hong Sip, known as John, after his death in 1885.

 [No heading].
 (1885, May 9).
 The Argus (Melbourne, Vic. : 1848 - 1957), p.
 6. Retrieved February 10, 2014, from http://nla.gov.au/nla.news-page271825

-From there I learnt of the sad demise of Hong Sip.
+From there, I learnt of the sad demise of Hong Sip.
 On 13 December 1884, while working at Muntham Station near Coleraine, Hong Sip was callously assaulted.
-Two men, John Fleming and George Traill were arrested for the assault.
-On 12 January 1885, Hong Sip was admitted to the Hamilton Hospital with inflammation to the lung and died there on 28 January.
-The charges against Fleming and Traill were upgraded to manslaughter and Margaret gave evidence at the trial.
-They were found guilty and Fleming served three months imprisonment and Trail, two months.
+Two men, John Fleming and George Traill, were arrested for the assault.
+On 12 January 1885, Hong Sip was admitted to the Hamilton Hospital with inflammation of the lung and died there on 28 January.
+The charges against Fleming and Traill were upgraded to manslaughter, and Margaret gave evidence at the trial.
+They were found guilty, and Fleming served three months imprisonment and Trail, two months.

 “THE MUNTHAM OUTRAGE INQUEST.”
 Hamilton Spectator (Vic. : 1870 – 1918) 5 February 1885: <http://nla.gov.au/nla.news-article225656599&gt;.